Neuropsychological and Educational Assessments

 Who Provides a Cognitive Assessment?

-At Offspring Health, cognitive assessments are conducted by psychologists with postgraduate qualifications in Clinical Neuropsychology or Educational and Developmental Psychology.
-These professionals have advanced training and a strong commitment to evidence-based practice, ensuring high-quality, developmentally informed assessments grounded in current research and best-practice standards.
+Psychologists conducting assessments at Offspring Health are independent practitioners with advanced postgraduate qualifications in Clinical Neuropsychology or Educational and Developmental Psychology.
+With a strong commitment to evidence-based practice, they provide neuroaffirming, developmentally informed assessments grounded in current research—with practical recommendations tailored to each young person’s unique strengths and areas of development.

 Neuropsychology and educational assessments